Debt Ratios for Home Lending

 Understanding your qualifying ratio

-Typically, conventional mortgage loans require a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+Usually, conventional mortgage loans need a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing (including loan principal and interest, private mortgage insurance, hazard insurance, property taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing (including mortgage principal and interest, PMI, homeowner's insurance, property tax, and HOA dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
-Recurring debt includes auto payments, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt together.
+Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Loan Pre-Qualifying Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Mortgage Qualification Calculator.

 Don't forget these are just guidelines.
-We'd be thrilled to pre-qualify you to determine how much you can afford.
+We'd be happy to go over pre-qualification to help you determine how much you can afford.

-At Chris Caggiano - Grand Oaks Funding, LLC, we answer questions about qualifying all the time.
+Chris Caggiano - Grand Oaks Funding, LLC can walk you through the pitfalls of getting a mortgage.
 Give us a call: (718) 477-4405.